 “[Identities] will evolve, flip over time, and differ from what other people think you should be,” Huang said.
 “So the position to start is that we do not know others’ stories, and we have the opportunity to ask and to listen.”

-Speaking to the developments of the movement as well as the escalation of protest strategies, Chong emphasized that the excessive use of force used by the police, as well as their apparent negligence in addressing the organized attacks on protesters by triad groups, was a significant turning point in the demonstrations.
+Speaking to the developments of the movement as well as the escalation of protest strategies, one of the anonymous students from Hong Kong emphasized that the excessive use of force used by the police, as well as their apparent negligence in addressing the organized attacks on protesters by triad groups, was a significant turning point in the demonstrations.

 Cheung’s presentation emphasized a different motivation behind the protests: Hong Kong residents’ desire to defend their homeland.
 He first showed a six-second video of two protesters in gas masks and helmets playfully tapping each other on the head with sticks, eliciting a laugh from the audience.
 Cheung admitted he found the video funny, too, but upon further reflection realized how people under the masks were just young adults, similar in age to the majority of those in attendance.